Eat Local at Orchard House

-This Granville B&B prides itself on creating truly memorable meals.
+This boutique inn in Granville prides itself on creating truly memorable meals.
 Co-owner Dean Lowry does that by starting in his own backyard.

 Your breakfast toast comes from Lucky Cat Bakery, just across the road.
 The eggs are courtesy of the free-range chickens wandering out back.
 Many of the herbs, fruits and vegetables that appear on your plate grew on-site, while most everything else came from farms and purveyors within a 20-mile radius.
 When it comes to eating local, Granville’s Orchard House Bed and Breakfast takes the idea to a new level.